Established companies and start-ups? This is how successful cooperation works

 "Finding a common language" - communication in collaboration is the be-all and end-all

-In an interview, both cooperation partners revealed what needs to be taken into account when machine manufacturers and start-ups work together.
-For Felix Müller, it is clear that the basis is a common language.
-The experts at plus10 have more of a domain-specific data perspective, whereas Hosokawa Alpine, as a highly specialized special machine builder, manufactures complex film extrusion systems.
-"Bringing these two worlds together was a discursive process to understand each other and then also to jointly outline solutions," reports Felix Müller, managing director of plus10.
+In an interview, both cooperation partners revealed what needs to be considered when machine manufacturers and start-ups work together.
+For Felix Müller , it is clear that the basis is a common language.
+The experts at plus10 have more of a domain-specific data perspective, whereas Hosokawa Alpine is a highly specialized special machine manufacturer that produces complex film extrusion systems.
+"Bringing these two worlds together was a discursive process in order to understand each other and then outline solutions together," reports Felix Müller, Managing Director of plus10.
 An open exchange of experiences brings the parties closer together and creates understanding on both sides.
-Here, it helps to discuss typical scenarios on concrete machines and systems in an interdisciplinary manner, for example together with sales or technical customer support.
+It helps to discuss typical scenarios on specific machines and systems in an interdisciplinary manner, for example together with sales or technical customer support.
 In addition to open communication, transparency is another success factor.
-It must be clear to everyone involved at all times what goals are being pursued with the cooperation and what the timeline is behind it.
+It must be clear to everyone involved at all times what goals are being pursued with the cooperation and what the underlying timeline is.
 Is the focus on acute problems or are long-term solutions being developed for integration into the product portfolio?

 Systematic roadmap as a guarantee for concrete results